 The Department of Pathology also offers three-year AP-only and CP-only tracks.
 The combined four-year anatomic and neuropathology (AP/NP) program is an excellent option for residents who plan to pursue a career in neuropathology or forensics.
 For candidates interested in academic medicine, a combined clinical-research program is available.
 Approximately one-quarter of our graduates pursue a career in academic medicine.

 On average, five applicants are accepted into the residency program each year.
 Currently the department is comprised of 20 residents, 10 fellows, 14 graduate students and 8 postdoctoral fellows.
 Interested candidates should refer to the website for application information and an overview of the program.
-Please direct additional questions to the program coordinator (Melissa Weatherly) or the program director (Dr. Kristen Atkins).
+Please direct additional questions to the medical education coordinator (Jeanette Heaton) or the program director (Dr. Kristen Atkins).